Dr. Glen T. Martin’s site

 His work is about paradigm-shift, transformation, metanoia.
 In his books and articles, he has elaborated an alternative world federalist vision of a planet characterized by peace with justice and sustainability under the Constitution for the Federation of Earth.
 As a philosopher, he has also articulated the philosophical foundations of democratic world law.
 He is a widely recognized advocate of conscious evolution and human spiritual growth.
 He has received several international peace awards, including the GUSI Peace Prize International in Manila, Philippines, 2013.

 He has published hundreds of articles in popular as well as professional venues on the topics of freedom, peace, justice, human rights, paradigm-shift, spiritual growth, and ecological sustainability.
-Martin is author or editor of eleven books, including his well-known book, Millennium Dawn: the Philosophy of Planetary Crisis and Human Liberation (2005) and his latest book, Global Democracy and Human Self-Transcendence: The Power of the Future for Planetary Transformation (2018).
-His forthcoming book with Oracle Press is called The Earth Constitution Solution: Design for a Living Planet.
-This latter articulates the necessary conditions for human survival and flourishing in the face of on-going climate collapse.
-The central Earth Constitution Institute /WCPA website is www.earthconstitution.world.
+Martin is author or editor of twelve books, including his well-known book, Millennium Dawn: the Philosophy of Planetary Crisis and Human Liberation (2005) and his latest book, The Earth Constitution Solution: Design for a Living Planet (2021).
+This book explores and defines the necessary conditions for human survival and flourishing in the face of on-going climate collapse.
+The central Earth Constitution Institute website is www.earthconstitution.world.
 See also the World Constitution and Parliament Assoc. website at www.wcpa.global.
 Martin’s personal website and blog can be found at www.oneworldrenaissance.com.

 Welcome to my website

 There is a great deal of material on this site, much of it connected with my work with various organizations working for world peace with justice and sustainability.
 Please browse this material at your leisure.
 We live at a crucial time in human history in which the fate of the planet and humanity hang in the balance depending on what we do in the present.